PrimeGoose/kick-tuncis-autocatch/README.md

 ```

 ### Stream not detected
-- Check the channel name is correct
+- Check the channel name is correct (case-sensitive)
 - Verify the stream is actually live on https://kick.com/channelname
 - Some streams may take a few minutes to appear as "live"
+- The detection waits 8 seconds for the page to load - if still failing, increase the wait time in `main.py`

 ## ✅ Next Steps